N-Drive kits for N, 009 and 0-9

 was Katie, modeled in O9, cast in resin and supplied

-with a special ready to run chassis, Katie will be the
+with a special ready to run chassis, Katie was the

 first of a range that will, hopefully provide inspiration to